-- J. Employment Activities - 1.
-The Cooperative is an equal opportunity employer.
-The Cooperative recruits, employs, and compensates without regard to race, religion, creed, color, national origin, age, gender, sexual orientation, marital status, disability, ancestry, or veteran status. - 2.
-The Cooperative commits to a safe workplace free of violence and harassment. - K. Relations with Public and Governmental Officials - 1.
-Directors and employees shall not pay or receive any bribe, enticement or other similar unlawful payment, to or from, any public or government official, or other individual, to secure any concession, contract, or other favorable treatment for Cooperative, the Director, or the employee. - 2.
-Directors and employees shall comply with federal, state, and local laws, rules, and regulations applicable to such relations with public or government officials. - L. Confidentiality - 1.
-In carrying out Cooperative business, Directors and employees often have access to confidential or proprietary information about the Cooperative, its customers, employees, suppliers, or members.
-Directors and employees with access to such confidential or proprietary information are under an obligation to protect such information and must maintain the confidentiality of such information, except when disclosure is authorized or legally mandated.
+K. Relations with Public and Governmental Officials

+- 1. Directors and employees shall not pay or receive any bribe, enticement or other similar unlawful payment, to or from, any public or government official, or other individual, to secure any concession, contract, or other favorable treatment for Cooperative, the Director, or the employee. - 2.
+Directors and employees shall comply with all federal, state, and local laws, rules, and regulations applicable to such public or government officials.

+L. Confidentiality

+1. In carrying out Cooperative business, Directors and employees often have access to confidential or proprietary information about the Cooperative, its customers, employees, suppliers, or members.
+Directors and employees with access to such confidential or proprietary information are under an obligation to protect such information and must maintain the confidentiality of all information so entrusted to them, except when disclosure is authorized or legally mandated.
 Confidential proprietary information includes, but is not limited to, any non-public information that could be harmful to the relevant customer or useful and/or helpful to competitors if disclosed.
 This requirement of confidentiality continues after an employee or Director is no longer employed or otherwise affiliated with the Cooperative.

-Subject: Code of Ethics and Conduct Policy No: 129 Original Issue: 7/15/09 Last Revised: 9/18/2024 Last Reviewed: 9/18/2024 Page 8 of 10
+Subject: Code of Ethics and Conduct Policy No: 129 Original Issue: 7/15/09 Last Revised: 10/20/21 Last Reviewed: 10/20/21 Page 9 of 10

-- 2. A Director or employee shall return any confidential or proprietary information in his/her possession upon ceasing his/her relationship with the Cooperative.
-Questions regarding the disclosure of confidential or proprietary information should be directed to the CEO or legal counsel. - M. Protection of the Environment - 1.
-The Cooperative is committed to preserving the environment and natural resources, and to developing alternative energy resources.
-Directors and employees will comply with environmental laws and other requirements that prohibit waste or contamination of air, water, and other natural resources. - N. Compliance with this Code of Ethical Conduct - 1.
-Directors and employees are personally responsible for complying with this Code and applying this Code to specific situations in which questions are presented.
-Questions relating to how this Code should be interpreted or applied should be addressed to the CEO or legal counsel.
-Directors or employees who are unsure of whether a situation violates this Code should discuss the situation with the CEO or legal counsel to prevent possible misunderstandings. - O. Code of Ethical Conduct Investigations and Whistle Blowing Protection - 1.
-Directors or employees who become aware of any existing or potential violation of this Code, federal and/or state laws, fair business practice, and/or generally accepted accounting standards are required to notify the CEO and/or legal counsel.
+2. A Director or employee shall return any confidential or proprietary information in his/her possession upon ceasing his/her relationship with the Cooperative.
+Any questions regarding the disclosure of confidential or proprietary information should be directed to the CEO or legal counsel.

+M. Protection of the Environment

+1. The Cooperative is committed to preserving the environment and natural resources, and to developing alternative energy resources.
+Directors and employees will comply with all environmental laws and other requirements that prohibit waste or contamination of air, water, and other natural resources.

+N. Compliance with this Code of Ethical Conduct

+- 1. Each Director and employee is personally responsible for complying with this Code and applying this Code to specific situations in which questions are presented.
+Any questions relating to how this Code should be interpreted or applied should be addressed to the CEO or legal counsel.
+A Director or employee who is unsure of whether a situation violates this Code should discuss the situation with the CEO or legal counsel to prevent possible misunderstandings. - 2.
+Any employee or Director who becomes aware of any existing or potential violation of this Code is required to notify the CEO and/or legal counsel.
 Failure to do so is itself a violation of this Code.